TrakBit/SpanishForIndian/_posts/duolingo-learn-spanish.md

   url: '/assets/blog/duolingo-learn-spanish/cover.webp'
 ---

+# Learning a new language is hard
-learning a new language is a complex journey.
+Learning a new language is a complex journey.
 No matter how impressive it may sounds to newbies to suddenly hear some exotic spanish words.